The Moon is currently

 Is the Moon void of course right now?

-No. The Moon is currently active in Virgo, still forming aspects with other planets.
+No. The Moon is currently active in Aries, still forming aspects with other planets.
+The next void-of-course period begins May 14 11:00 PM UTC.

 How long does a void-of-course Moon last?